 Let me introduce myself…

 Kelly Schamberger (American, b.
 1985) is an internationally-awarded fine artist, representational oil painter, and art instructor.
-Her work features plein air landscapes, portraiture, and still life arrangements in the styles of realism and classical impressionism.
+Her work focuses on plein air landscapes, portraiture, and still life arrangements in the styles of realism and classical impressionism.

 But wait,